How-To: Preparing Your Files for the Perfect Prints

-Online printing became one of the fastest-growing industries for its simplicity and relatively quick ordering process, which, not to mention, can be done anywhere, at any time.
-In order to get your prints looking exactly the way you’d want them to come out, you have to make sure that your files are fully ready to go before you upload them and place your order.
+Online printing became one of the fastest-growing industries for its simplicity and relatively quick ordering process that can be done anywhere, at any time.
+Professional printing requires some attention to detail in your files.
+To get your prints looking exactly the way you’d want them to come out, you must make sure that your files are ready for printing before you upload and place your order.
+If you’re looking for steps on how to prep designs for print, read on to see exactly what steps you need to take to make your files print-ready for the presses.

-Read on to see exactly what steps you need to take to make your files ready for the presses.
+Read on to see exactly what steps you need to take to make your files print-ready for the presses.

-In order to ensure that your prints will turn out the way you have intended, start by opening up your file(s) for a quick run-through and ask yourself the following questions:
+To ensure that your prints will turn out the way you have intended, start by opening your file(s) for a quick run-through and ask yourself the following questions:

 1. Are all the images clear and do the files meet the DPI requirements of the product you’re printing?